What does your digital presence say about you? Featuring Arlin Roth

 In the beginning, I was very hesitant to build relationships with students.
 I was told, "Don’t smile until Thanksgiving."
 However, I gained confidence when I started my first teaching job.
 I learned that the advice about not smiling is bogus!
 We need to build relationships with our students.

 I received some great advice from an education professor, Auburn Boyers, who shared, "Don’t look down on students who are not taking college courses.
 People who work with their hands can have the satisfaction of looking at what they have accomplished at the end of the day."
 Teaching isn't always like that.
-We might not see the fruits of our labor until later down the road.
+We might not see the fruits of our labor until later.

 EduMagic advice - Digital presence